dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

 ## Software Frameworks
 A team of skilled Software Developers can launch a business in this field without needing specific business or science expertise.
 Finding a niche here is less complicated compared to other domains.
 Here are just a couple of approaches.
 1. Develop cost-effective alternatives to services offered by major companies like AWS, Azure, GCP.
 For example, AWS Transcribe, while powerful, can be expensive.
 This prompted the creation of budget-friendly frameworks with both free and premium versions.
 2. Search GitHub for widely used, labor-intensive functionalities.
 Develop a library with both free and premium versions to streamline these processes.
+Web Scrappers are great example for a such an approach.
+There a bunch of frameworks that implement functioanity for scrapping financial data (yahoo-finance), news (newspaper3k), etc.
 3. Translate a library from one programming language to another and create a library with free and premium versions.
 For examples, Plotly Pro is a paid Python library and can be translated to Java.

 ## Software Services